Stopping by Woods on a Snowy Evening- Robert Frost- Poem Summary

 And miles to go before I sleep.

 In the third stanza, the Narrator explains the action of his horse and the calmness of the place.
-He says that his horse shakes his bells that are tied together, in order to question him, whether anything has gone wrong or not.
+He says that his horse shakes his bells which are tied together, in order to question him, whether anything has gone wrong or not.
 The narrator then describes the place’s quietness by saying that the only sound that was heard was his horse’s bells, a sweep of the wind, and the fall of the velvety flakes.

-In the final stanza, the Narrator explains his inability to adore at the beauty and charm that the place has captured with it, because of the duties that are waiting for him.
+In the final stanza, the Narrator explains his inability to adore the beauty and charm that the place has captured with it, because of the duties that are waiting for him.
 He gets reminded that in order to fulfill his duties he has to go miles and miles away from the spot before sleep.
-This is a metaphor, the poet here is actually trying to express that anyone in his or her life has to keep on moving as there is a pile of duties waiting to fulfill before sleep i.e. death.
+This is a metaphor, the poet here is actually trying to express that anyone in his or her life has to keep on moving as there is a pile of duties waiting to be fulfilled before sleep i.e. death.

 Recent Posts